timmc/johnny/src/main/antlr4/sources.md

       wherein the Unicode character escapes `\u000A` and `\u000D` are emitted directly into Java sources, which will cause compilation errors.
 (See https://github.com/antlr/antlr4/issues/2281)

+To compile the g4 grammar into Java files, run `generate.sh` from the root directory.